Saturn’s Disappearing Rings Launch New Era of Approval By Conservative Neighboring Celestial Bodies

 While some planets, namely HD-209458b, nicknamed “Osiris,” lament the change in expression, airing worry that Saturn is losing touch with its punk, alt-reality spirit, others have loudly expressed their approval.

 Older neighboring planets in particular seem pleased with the change in Saturn’s lifestyle.
-According to The Fishwrapper’s celestial correspondents, older planets have been very vocal about their new support of changes for the Solar System’s “reckless” planet, loudly appraising Saturn’s new developments and simultaneously expertly dispensing veiled condescension and judgement of its past choices.
+According to The Fishwrapper’s celestial correspondents, older planets have been very vocal about their new support of changes for the Solar System’s “reckless” planet, simultaneously loudly praising Saturn’s new developments and expertly dispensing veiled condescension and judgement of its past choices.

-Critics, namely Kepler-186f, have been documented shouting such skillfully crafted comments.
+Recently, Kepler-186f has been documented shouting such comments.
 Just last week, Kepler-186f reportedly shouted to its partner planet nearby, Kepler-16b, “Hey Melinda, looks like Saturn’s going to be okay after all!”

 Kepler-16b, the planet “Melinda,” reportedly replied, “Yeah, now it just has to get rid of that hideous tattoo on its Plains of Rhea and get a job.”